In humans, cataracts are normal. They’re considered to be a part of aging. But … did you know your dog can get cataracts, too?

 - Eggs: eggs are a great source of vitamin A, lutein, and zeaxanthin.
 These have all been shown to lower cataract risk.

 - Lean meats: an ideal source of eye-supporting zinc.

-- Orange foods: carrots and pumpkin are just two carotene-rich foods to feed your dog
+- Orange foods: carrots and pumpkin are just two examples of carotene-rich foods

-- Blueberries: full of antioxidants, blueberries are a healthy food to feed your dog
+- Blueberries: full of antioxidants, blueberries can support your dog’s eye health

-- Green leafy vegetables: broccoli and kale are phytonutrient-rich green leafy vegetables to feed your dog
+- Green leafy vegetables: veggies like broccoli and kale are rich in phytonutrients

 - Foods rich in Vitamin E: spinach, almonds, wheat germ oil, avocado, olive oil

 DNM RECOMMENDS: Four Leaf Rover offers Red Rover, a powerful blend of certified organic raspberries, blueberries, apples and cranberries, plus astaxanthin for extra antioxidant power.
 Buy Red Rover now >>

 Give your dog eyeballs!
 Feeding the organ you want to support is a long tradition in natural medicine.
 If you can get them (try a local abbatoir or old-fashioned butcher), put some eyeballs in your dog’s bowl.
 They’re full of nutrients for her eyes.

 There are a few supplements and herbs that can support your dog’s eye health.